 - Parties and reasonable noise levels; and

-- Roommates are paying for damages to the apartment.
+- The roommates are paying for damages to the apartment.

 You won’t consider every possible conflict you and your roommates will face, but an RA will help put a framework in place.
 Recognizing everyone has their habits, quirks, stresses, and needs for personal space is essential for living together with a good reality.